cksystemsteaching/selfie/assignments/introductory-assignments.md

 **fetching vs. loading from memory**

 It is essential to understand that bits *fetched* from memory and executed happen to represent *code* at that given moment while bits *loaded* from memory into registers, then modified, and finally stored back in memory represent *data* at that given moment.

+### Central Processing Unit (CPU)

+In Selfie the von Neumann architecture is defined as a 64-bit machine, which means the CPU has a bit-width of 64-bit.
+It also contains 32 general-purpose registers (processor registers) with 64-bit.
+With just 5 bits, we can talk to all 32 general-purpose registers (2^{5}), where the ID's go from 0 to 31.

+In the CPU, an [arithmetic logic unit](https://en.wikipedia.org/wiki/Arithmetic_logic_unit) (ALU) is a combinational digital circuit that performs arithmetic and [bitwise operations](https://en.wikipedia.org/wiki/Bitwise_operation) on integer binary numbers.
+The inputs to an ALU are the data to be operated on, called [operands](https://en.wikipedia.org/wiki/Operand), and a code indicating the operation to be performed; the ALU's output is the result of the performed operation.

+#### Examples

+When we talk about the von Neumann architecture in Selfie, one would ask where it is defined or how we could read the different parameters up?

+In the Github Repository, we can look into the `selfie.c` file to clear that up.

+For example, if we want to know how many bits the CPU architecture is defined, we could search for `cpubitwidth`, and there we can find `uint64_t CPUBITWIDTH = 64; // double word` that means the CPU's bit-width is 64 or 8-byte.
+The comment `// double word` will explained under the topic *Random access memory (RAM)*.

+#### Exercises

+Search in the `selfie.c` file:

+- How many registers are implemented in Selfie?
+- What is the size of a register in Selfie?